IMERSS/r-scrollytelling-template/README.md

 To make your own fork of this repository to start filling it with your own content, follow GitHub's instructions on [forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) - you will want to choose a new name for the repository as shown in step 4 of these instructions.

-For a more simple-minded approach, you can simply copy the files resulting from cloning this repository into a new directory on your system (missing out the `.git` directory).

 After this, you can switch to Posit's instructions on [using git with R Studio](https://support.posit.co/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) - go to